 ‘How that message must have cheered Peter’s heart when he received it!
 He must have been tortured with the memory of his disloyalty, and suddenly there came a special message for him.’

 ‘They are expressly enjoined to carry this message to Peter; not because he was at that time higher in rank than the others, but because his crime, which was so disgraceful, needed peculiar consolation to assure him that Christ had not cast him off, though he had basely and wickedly fallen.
 He had already entered into the sepulcher, and beheld the traces of the resurrection of Christ; but God denied him the honor, which he shortly afterwards conferred on the women, of hearing from the lips of the angel that Christ was risen.
 And, indeed, the great insensibility under which he still labored is evident from the fact that he again fled trembling to conceal himself, as if he had seen nothing, while Mary sat down to weep at the grave.
 It cannot be doubted, therefore, that she and her companions, in beholding the angel, obtained the reward of their patience.’
 (Calvin)

-Mark 16:8 Trembling and bewildered, the women went out and fled from the tomb.
-They said nothing to anyone, because they were afraid.
+16:8 Then they went out and ran from the tomb, for terror and bewilderment had seized them.
+And they said nothing to anyone, because they were afraid.

 Trembling and bewildered – According to NBC, the sense is more one of a mixture of awe and joy.
 But the context suggests a negative, rather than a positive response: fear, rather than faith.
 In fact, this verse contains a whole battery of negative responses.

 They said nothing to anyone – ignoring the Lord’s command in v7.
 ‘We know from the other gospels that it took a personal meeting with the risen Christ to change a private emotion to a living faith that would witness (Jn.
 20:18).
 Perhaps Peter himself was able to confess to this in person to Mark’s church (v7).’
 (NBC)